farirpgs/fari-app/docs/blog.md

 So if you are looking for something new to read, I recommend you check out the new [Tips and Tricks for Fari](/fari-wiki/tips-and-tricks) article or this new **Fate Pointer** by Dgerrimea about [Problematic PC Aspects](/fate-wiki/problematic-pc-aspects)

-> If you are interested in contributing to either of the wikis, come and talk to the team on [Discord](https://discord.com/invite/vMAJFjUraA) 👋
+> If you are interested in contributing to either of these, come and talk to the team on [Discord](https://discord.com/invite/vMAJFjUraA) 👋

 <!-- ![Fari Wiki](https://gyazo.com/51214d0224b7b1e2b858279b3db07f2a.png) -->